Arts and Culture

 This was when Adam learned he wasn’t alone.

 Adam said: “I went there not knowing what to expect.
 I got there and there were people my age, others were about 50.
-There was a real hunger for them to be making music, which made me realise how big a reunion would be.”
+There was a real hunger for them to be back making music, which made me realise how big a reunion would be.”

 Seeing his team win trophies and an Oasis reunion were high on Adam’s bucket list, but not always realistic.